harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Fixed a UI issue in the **File Store** page where clicking on an entity link redirected to the Services page.
 With this fix, an entity link now points to the details page for the referenced entity.
 (CDS-73834, ZD-46193)

 - When a user marked a running stage in the pipeline as failed, the build also marked the parallel queued stages as failed.
-This was incorrect behavior because the queued stages should continue to run if they are configured to do so.
+This was incorrect behavior because the queued stages should continue to run if they were configured to do so.

    This issue has now been fixed.
 If a running stage is marked failed by the user, and there are parallel queued stages waiting, the stages are not marked as failed and run the way they are configured.
 (CDS-73857, ZD-47087)

-- Fixed a UI issue causing the stage dropdown options in the **Tests** tab of the execution page to scroll unexpectedly when an execution is in progress.
+- Fixed a UI issue causing the stage dropdown options in the **Tests** tab of the execution page to scroll unexpectedly when an execution was in progress.
 (CDS-74026)

 -  Fixed an issue where command execution logs were incomplete even though the pipeline ran successfully.
 This issue was observed when using Command steps in SSH or WinRM deployments.
 (CDS-74042, ZD-46904)